 MyResearch Training Transcript

 Email email@example.com your pre-award updates/revision requests to sponsors, including NSF and NIH pre-award updates/revisions.
 This includes items after a proposal is submitted and before an award arrives at the UW such as Just-in-Time requests.

 Some sponsors request additional information prior to proposal review (sometimes referred to as “Supplemental Proposal Material”).
 This information may include items such as updated publications.
 Pay close attention to requests for information regarding your proposal, including instructions for who must submit materials to the sponsor.

-Send all documents that need OSP review and submission, to email@example.com, including your eGC1 number and PI name in the subject line.
+When you need to submit material to a sponsor after a proposal has been submitted and before an award arrives, send to firstname.lastname@example.org, including your eGC1 number and PI name in the subject line.

 Some sponsors request more information after the proposal has received a fundable score or review of the proposal but before making an award (sometimes referred to as “Just In Time” information).
 Standard requests include F&A rate agreement letters, other support information for key personnel, IRB or IACUC approval dates, and certification of required training.